Budgeting on a variable income can be a beast. There isn’t any normalcy.

 Imagine this.
 You’re a sales rep and you have a really good month.
 You get paid an extra $500 in commissions.

-You take that extra $500 and split it up between your grocery and gas budgets, and then use $100 to celebrate in your eating out budget.
+You take $400 of that extra cash and split it up between your grocery and gas budgets, and then use $100 to celebrate in your eating out budget.

 A couple of months down the line you aren’t able to sell as much as even a normal month.
 You didn’t make quite enough to cover all of your needs, but because you have $200 extra in each of your gas and grocery budgets, you have no problems making ends meet.